Kau5h1K/Kau5h1K.github.io/_posts/2019-03-18-google-ads-keywords.md

 ---
 ## 2. Combine the words with the product names
 <p>Imagining all the possible combinations of keywords can be stressful!
 But not for us, because we are keyword ninjas!
 We know how to translate campaign briefs into Python data structures and can imagine the resulting DataFrames that we need to create.</p>
-<p>Now that we have brainstormed the words that work well with the brief that we received, it is now time to combine them with the product names to generate meaningful search keywords.
-We want to combine every word with every product once before, and once after, as seen in the example above.</p>
+<p>Now that I have brainstormed the words that work well with the brief that I received, it is now time to combine them with the product names to generate meaningful search keywords.
+I want to combine every word with every product once before, and once after, as seen in the example above.</p>
 <p>As a quick reminder, for the product 'recliners' and the words 'buy' and 'price' for example, we would want to generate the following combinations: </p>
 <p>buy recliners<br>
 recliners buy<br>